 Along with textile work, I had a passion for working with teenagers.
 I was working with teens and their families, for the Lutheran Church of British Columbia, when I decided to take some night classes.
 I learned about pattern drafting, garment construction, and fashion design.
 After obtaining a Certificate of Fashion Arts, I went on to study Textiles Arts.
 I learned a lot about dyeing, weaving, tapestry, and spinning, but I realized that I would need to move on, before finishing that certificate.

 Looking back, I realize that I intuitively noticed a gap in the market.
 Small designers tend to make clothing for their body types and all of my colleagues were thin framed hippies.
 I would try on an XL and it would not fit me.
 Texture Clothing was born out of desire to construct clothing that fit my particular pear shaped curves.
 I wanted to offer the rest of us some options.

+Overall, I strive to be loving and be kind to myself and others.
 I feel a moral obligation to pass on a portion of our profits to organizations who align with my values.
-And in all areas of my life I have been drawn to recycling and striving towards zero waste.
+In all areas of my life I have been drawn to recycling and striving towards zero waste.
 I find 'Lean Manufacturing' or the Kaisen Method interesting, and I am intrigued by to the puzzle of production management.
 I enjoy locating problems and looking for solutions.

 - Teresa Remple, creator of Texture Clothing

 We believe in focusing on love.
 All are welcome here, regardless of race, color, gender, size, shape, occupation, political affiliation, or religion.
 With so much fear and hate in the world it’s easy to get pulled down by negativity.
 Love is a verb, and we believe that making the choice to actively love is the power that can help us rise above the rest.
 Our clothing is made from the best things to help you focus on the important things.
 “The light shines in the darkness, and the darkness has not overcome it.”